 PPT is not requesting these records merely for their intrinsic informational value.
-Disclosure of the requested records will significantly enhance the public's understanding of the potential conflicts of interest and likelihood of an appearance of bias in decision-making as compared to the level of public understanding that exists prior to the disclosure.
-Indeed, public understanding will be significantly increased as a result of disclosure.

-The records are also certain to shed light on Interior's compliance with its own mission and responsibility to protect our nation's natural resources and cultural heritage.
-Such public oversight of agency action is vital to our democratic system and clearly envisioned by the drafters of the FOIA.
+Disclosure of the requested records will significantly enhance the public's understanding regarding the integrity of the scientific research presented in national media, and the internal protocols both agencies use to ensure that their individual scientific integrity guidelines are upheld in every communication without undue influence from internal or external sources.
+The consequences of these scientific integrity standards being violated in the reporting of scientific research can be grave, and there can be no doubt these records will certainly expand public understanding on these agencies' compliance with those standards.
+Such public oversight of agency action is vital to our democratic system, specifically here with public health policy determinations, and clearly envisioned by the drafters of the FOIA.
 Thus, PPT meets this factor as well.